 By combining these steps with daily contact lenses, you are much more likely to enjoy the springtime!

-Are Daily Contacts Reusable?
+Are Daily Disposable Contact Lenses Reusable?

 Wearing daily contact lenses multiple times actually defeats their biggest benefit: infection prevention.
 These types of lenses are designed to be thinner, making them more comfortable for most wearers.
 This also causes them to break down more quickly.
 As they break down, the threat of infection grows as well as blood vessel growth into your corneas (neovascularization).